 |Frequency range||5 Hz – 35000 Hz|

-Right off the bat, these are not the kind of headphones you accidentally mistake for a different pair.
+Right off the bat, these aren’t the kind of headphones you accidentally mistake for a different pair.
 With their almost cartoonishly large earcups topped off with black honeycomb covers revealing the drivers, these are very unique-looking.

-But whether you love the design or not it doesn’t really matter too much because the ATH-AD900x aren’t headphones that a lot of people are going to see you wearing anyway.
+However, whether you love the design or not, it doesn’t really matter too much because the ATH-AD900x aren’t headphones that a lot of people are going to see you wearing anyway.

 This means that should they break, and they look like they very well could, the external grills would default as a headband, dropping the earcups low enough to treat only your neck to the great audio.

 We’re never glad to see non-detachable cables in high-end headphones, especially when the cable seems this unexceptional.
-It’s also made of plastic, and seeing as cables are usually the first thing to kick the bucket in a headphone this could have a seriously negative impact on the overall longevity here.
+It’s also made of plastic, and seeing as cables are usually the first thing to kick the bucket in a headphone, this could have a seriously negative impact on the overall longevity here.

-Once you come to terms with this, if you haven’t already, we’re confident you’ll find a lot to enjoy here, but we had to emphasize this point just to be on the safe side because people generally thing closed-back when they think headphones.
+Once you come to terms with this, if you haven’t already, we’re confident you’ll find a lot to enjoy here, but we had to emphasize this point just to be on the safe side because people generally think closed-back when they think of headphones.

 We’re also happy to report that the bass doesn’t bleed out, which sometimes tends to be a problem with open-back headphones.

 In terms of comfort, the ATH-AD900x hits the nail right on the head… if you can wear them.
-It’s biggest strengths are the overall lightweight of the all-plastic design and the substantial layer of padding.
+Its biggest strengths are the overall lightweight of the all-plastic design and the substantial layer of padding.

 But the 3D wing support system is rather hit-or-miss.
 If you have the head for it, it’s excellent.
-It’s completely hassle-free so all you have to do is place the headphones on your head and you’re ready to go, no need to adjust the headband or tinker with the clamping force.
+It’s completely hassle-free, so all you have to do is place the headphones on your head, and you’re ready to go; no need to adjust the headband or tinker with the clamping force.

-The soundstage is generally a strong point in open-back headphones so we were expecting greatness, but the ATH-AD900x has a simply phenomenal soundstage that exceeds expectations.
+The soundstage is generally a strong point in open-back headphones, so we were expecting greatness, but the ATH-AD900x has a simply phenomenal soundstage that exceeds expectations.

 It’s high.
 It’s deep.
 It’s wide.

 The sound quality was also surprising, but not in the same way the soundstage was.
 It’s not bad by any means, but we were expecting a sound signature more akin to that of the original ATH-AD900.

 However, the most striking difference was the fact that some of the higher frequencies have been turned down.
 For example, the highest octave on the piano sounds almost half as loud as it did on the original ATH-AD900.

-Now, this isn’t unheard of, many people prefer to have certain frequencies turn down a notch and this is definitely one of them, but it’s a curious changeup to say the least, given the flat sound signature of the original.
+Now, this isn’t unheard of.
+Many people prefer to have certain frequencies turned down a notch, and this is definitely one of them, but it’s a curious changeup, to say the least, given the flat sound signature of the original.

 Other than that, there’s not much to report.
-The tracking is very good and you’d have to turn the volume up way past the unhealthy threshold to hear any sort of distortion and even then it’s minimal.
+The tracking is very good, and you’d have to turn the volume up way past the unhealthy threshold to hear any sort of distortion, and even then, it’s minimal.

-The bass was improved and makes them viable for a wider selection of genres, from classical music and jazz all the way to rock and hip-hop, although bass heads certainly won’t be impressed by them.
+The bass was improved and makes them viable for a wider selection of genres, from classical music and jazz all the way to rock and hip-hop.
+Bass heads certainly won’t be impressed by them, though.